ericpo1sh/nostalgiafy/README.md

 3. **Browse Products**: Explore the nostalgic items available in the store.
 4. **Add to Cart**: Select your favorite items and add them to your shopping cart.
 5. **Checkout**: Complete your purchase through the secure checkout process.

+- If you wish to view our API, visit our [API documentation here](nostalgiafy.onrender.com/api-docs).

 ## Contributing